KarthickrajaU/recon_url/README.md

 Usage

-1.download the code via gitclone
+1. download the code via gitclone
-2.give permission to executable in linux chmod +x auto.sh
+2. give permission to executable in linux chmod +x auto.sh
-3.then execute ~./auto.sh
+3. then execute ~./auto.sh